 Ghosts, ghouls and goblins greet visitors to the historic Sheffield Island Lighthouse, which is decorated to provide thrills and chills for youngsters of all ages (only two rooms are kept dark).
 This fun-filled, child-friendly haunted attraction includes activities for young visitors.

 July 29 - 30

 Arrrggghhh, pirates are invading Sheffield Island Lighthouse.

-Children young and old will get a glimpse of pirate life when they take a round-trip ferry ride to the Norwalk Seaport Association's "Pirates Weekend," taking place Friday and Saturday, July 23 and 24 on Sheffield Island.
+Children young and old will get a glimpse of pirate life when they take a round-trip ferry ride to the Norwalk Seaport Association's "Pirates Weekend," taking place Saturday & Sunday dates tbd on Sheffield Island.

 "Pirates Weekend" activities are free, but participants must purchase round-trip ferry tickets to Sheffield Island.

 Sheffield Island Tour - New England Boating TV

 Activated in 1868, the Sheffield Island Lighthouse - now listed on the National Register of Historic Places - was in service for 34 years until its retirement in 1902.
 Today the Norwalk Seaport Association’s volunteers maintain the lighthouse and grounds as a museum and nature preserve.